 - One typically has to prepare food and also special preparation is needed for frequent travellers.

-- One needs vigilence when eating out.
+- One needs vigilance when eating out.
 This can be tough particularly when the waiter doesn’t “get it”.
-However find a Nando’s or a Chipotle.
+However, find a Nando’s or a Chipotle.

 - I found that my fitness suffered a bit – my health is great but I found my energy levels lowered.
 Maybe I wasn’t eating enough.